-In 2023, the Company continued to implement innovations in different areas of its activity e.g. product innovations surrounding the green economy and process improvements for transacting with private and corporate clients.
-Furthermore, the company was a winner in VIG's internal Xelerate contest that awards the best digital innovations across the VIG group.
-In line with our value "driving innovation" we target for innovations to grow across the company - as such research and development is a distributed responsibility.
+In 2024, the Company continued to implement innovations in different areas of its activity e.g. product innovations surrounding the green economy and process improvements for transacting with private and corporate clients.
+The Company's Estonian branch was awarded for the best online environment for the second consecutive year, which highlights our focus on best-class customer experience and continued innovations.
+In line with our value "driving innovation" we target for innovations to grow across the Company - as such research and development is a distributed responsibility.